mfrailis/DAS/doc/manual.md

 	 m->run_id(12345);
 	 m.reset();

-Once you want to make a ddl-object persistent, you first have to create a pu-object, then create a transaction and finally you can call the method persist passing the ddl-object as argoment.
+Once you want to make a ddl-object persistent, you first have to create a pm-object, then create a transaction and finally you can call the method persist passing the ddl-object as argoment.
 When you have finished persisting the objects, just call the commit method from the transaction.